 Sentry has been in the community management business since 1975.
 Managers average 8+ years in tenure, one of the most experienced workforces in the industry.

 Know if you have any Formal or Informal Relationships with Vendors

 Sentry Management is solely a community management firm.
 We have no affiliations or ownership positions with any other business or service that may be purchased by an association.

 Know how much and what types of Insurance Coverage your firm carries

-Sentry caries worker’s compensation, employee practices, property, vehicle, fraud/theft, liability policies, including $3 million bond and $10 million in umbrella coverage.
-Sentry is willing to share our certificate of insurance so boards can make ‘apples-to-apples’ comparisons.
+Sentry carries worker’s compensation, employee practices, property, vehicle, fraud/theft, liability policies, including $3 million bond and $10 million in umbrella coverage.
+Sentry is willing to share our certificate of insurance, so boards can make ‘apples-to-apples’ comparisons.